mattheww/gomill/gomill_docs/sgf.rst

-The :mod:`gomill.sgf_moves` module contains some higher-level functions for processing moves and positions, and provides a link to the :mod:`~gomill.boards` module.
+The :mod:`gomill.sgf_moves` module contains some higher-level functions for processing moves and positions, and provides a link to the :mod:`.boards` module.

 The :mod:`!gomill.sgf_grammar` and :mod:`!gomill.sgf_properties` modules are
-used to implement the :mod:`~gomill.sgf` module, and are not currently documented.
+used to implement the :mod:`!sgf` module, and are not currently documented.